 - a mirror at the top of the spacecraft.

-- 3 mirrors at the center of the spacecraft.
+- 3 mirrors at the centre of the spacecraft.

 The 3 photons are created so they hit the central mirrors all at the same time.
-They each then travel away from the center to a mirror that reflects them back to the center.
+They each then travel away from the centre to a mirror that reflects them back to the centre.
 All the photons travel the same distance to arrive simultaneously at the centre.

 With each reflection an event is created.
 Each reflection has a position in time and space.